This three minute animation explores the symptoms of Bipolar

 obstetrician, midwives, health visitors, GP, psychiatrist, and

-community psychiatric nurse – need to stay in touch with each
+community psychiatric nurse – need to stay in close touch with each

 Treating a manic or depressive episode